Emotion and Argument in Digital Information Spaces (EmoArg)

 In this project, we aim at filling this gap.
 We will develop manually annotated corpora from different domains (news, novels, social media) in German and English.
 Based on these resources, we develop models which are able to automatically recognize and extract such information.
 We work on different levels: Firstly, we connect words with emotions (with distributional and lexical methods), including grammatical variants.
 Then, secondly, we analyze these mentions in context with modifiers, the feeler and the theme (cause) of the emotion.
 Thirdly, we model these information in context, i.e., beyond seperated mentions.
 All methods will be analyzed regarding their domain and language independence.

-Comprehensive Modeling of Conversational Contributions in Prose Texts (started 10/2017)
+Comprehensive Modeling of Conversational Contributions in Prose Texts (QUOTE, started 10/2017)

 I am a co-principle investigator ("Co-Applicant") in this project (PI Prof. Sebastian Padó).
 It is funded by the German research council.